doombubbles/bg3-mods/README.md

 ## Class / Subclass Changes

-### War Cleric
+### Cleric

+- Blessed Strikes - Divine Strike can now also be applied when you deal damage with a Cantrip
+- Harness Divine Power - Spend Channel Divinity to recharge a Spell Slot (up to half of your highest known Spell Slot level rounded up)

+#### War Domain

 - War Priest Extra Attack is now toggleable when it triggers
 - Now chooses a Fighting Style at Level 3 from the same list as Paladins
 - Now gains "Improved War Priest" at level 5 making War Priest Charges replenish on a Short or Long Rest
 - Now gains Extra Attack at level 6 (TODO may not keep this)

+#### Trickery Domain

+- Blessing of the Trickster no longer requires concentration

+### Fighter

-### Eldritch Knight
+#### Eldritch Knight

 - War Magic now works with Extra Attack and the cantrip and attack can be used in either order
-- (Currently Disabled) Now gains spell slots like a half caster instead of a third caster
+- ~~Now gains spell slots like a half caster instead of a third caster~~
-  - Still chooses specifically Abjuration and Evocation spells at most levels
+  - ~~Still chooses specifically Abjuration and Evocation spells at most levels~~

+### Rogue

+- (EXPERIMENTAL) Now gains Extra Attack at Level 5
+- (EXPERIMENTAL) Now gains Improved Sneak Attack at Level 11, letting you trigger Sneak Attack an additional time each turn

+(Because seriously, I haven't seen a single build that ever recommends more than 4 levels of Rogue)

-### Arcane Trickster
+#### Arcane Trickster

 - Mage Hand no longer has a cooldown
 - Mage Hand Legerdemain invisibility now behaves like Greater Invisibility, and Mage Hands passively gain Pass Without A Trace
 - Magical Ambush now also lets Sneak Attack be added as reaction to Spell Attacks
-- (Currently Disabled) Now gains spell slots like a half caster instead of a third caster
+- ~~Now gains spell slots like a half caster instead of a third caster~~
-  - Still chooses specifically Illusion and Enchantment spells at most levels
+  - ~~Still chooses specifically Illusion and Enchantment spells at most levels~~

+### Warlock

-### Pact of the Blade
+#### Pact of the Blade

 - Will only use Charisma for attack rolls if it's higher than Strength (and/or Dexterity for Finesse weapons)

+### Barbarian

-### Wild Magic Barbarian
+#### Wild Magic
 - Gain 'Furious Caster' at level 5, making Rage no longer block spell casting
 - Bolstering Magic abilities can be used each Short Rest

-### Rogue

-- (EXPERIMENTAL) Now gains Extra Attack at Level 5
-  - Because seriously, I haven't seen a single build that ever recommends more than 4 levels of Rogue

 ## Standardization Changes

-**Disintegrate** - Changed VFX
+**Disintegrate** - Changed VFX slightly to include some more red

 **Guantlets of Hill Giant Strength** - Renamed to Gauntlets of Frost Strength